Complementary Pathways

 Who can help you in the Family Reunification process?

-If you are a refugee or asylum-seeker in Egypt, aiming to reunite with family member(s) residing legally in a third country in (Europe, North America, Australia), UNHCR may be able to help connect you to a lawyer through our network of offices abroad, or an ongoing project UNHCR is running with a legal partner.
-This is dependent on the country of intended destination.
-UNHCR will also assist with your departure formalities and anything else you might need during this process.
+If you are a refugee or asylum-seeker in Egypt, aiming to reunite with a family member(s) residing legally in a third country in (Europe, North America, Australia), the sponsor family member in the third country should initiate the family reunification application abroad, while UNHCR may be able to help connect you and your family abroad to a lawyer through our network of offices abroad.
+This is dependent on the country of the intended destination.

 You can contact UNHCR regarding Family Reunification at: [email protected]